nandajavarma/nandajavarma.github.io/_posts/2016-09-04-backpacking-in-and-around-north-india.markdown

 All the stories you hear growing up, how people are so bad in the country, why a woman should never travel alone, etc. makes you so prejudiced about people.
-I didn’t even have any bad experiences of the sort (I, of course, travelled sensibly and cautiously not to get into trouble).
-People turned out to be really nice and most of the localites were really curious to know why a girl from Kerala is travelling alone in the North.
+I didn’t even have a single bad experience of the sort (I, of course, travelled sensibly and cautiously not to get into trouble).
+People turned out to be really nice and most of the localites were curious to know why a girl from Kerala is travelling alone in the North.
 I went completely mental one day and decided to take a local bus from the India-Nepal border to Varanasi.
 The journey took almost 12 hours and was extremely uncomfortable.
 I was the only woman in the bus.
 The bus driver and the